sdiehl/write-you-a-haskell/004_type_systems.md

 The typechecker will be a ``ExceptT`` + ``Reader`` monad transformer stack, with the reader holding the typing environment.
-There are three possible failure modes for the our simply typed lambda calculus typechecker:
+There are three possible failure modes for our simply typed lambda calculus typechecker:

 * The case when we try to unify two unlike types.
 * The case when we try to apply a non-function to an argument.